wizzat/distribution/README.md

  * Brainfuck
  * Java

 I'm just joking.
-Java would be nice to have.
+Java would be really nice to have.
+Brainfuck I sort of want as a point of geek pride.
+Please don't make me learn it.
+Give me a port.